Old Town Prague – 13 Amazing Things to See

-Welcome to the enchanting world of Old Town Prague!
-This historic neighbourhood is a treasure trove of stunning architecture, rich culture, and fascinating history.
-From the iconic Astronomical Clock to the picturesque Charles Bridge, there’s no shortage of captivating sights to explore here.
+Welcome to Old Town Prague!
+This historic area is filled with beautiful architecture, rich culture, and interesting history.
+From the famous Astronomical Clock to the charming Charles Bridge, there are plenty of captivating sights to explore.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.